Skip to content

 By Ray Hanania

-My father, my uncle and my brother also served in the U.S. Military, my dad an uncle fighting during World War II against the Nazis in Europe and the Japanese in the Pacific for nearly four years right after the attack on Pearl Harbor.
+My father, my uncle and my brother also served in the U.S. Military.
+My dad an uncle fighting during World War II against the Nazis in Europe and the Japanese for nearly four years right after the vicious surprise attack on Pearl Harbor.

-Every year, I pay my taxes to cover the costs of our government, with money going to local, regional, state and federal agencies totaling tens of thousands of dollars annually.
+Every year, I and millions of other Arab and Muslim Americans pay our taxes to cover the costs of our government, with our money going to local, regional, state and federal agencies totaling tens of thousands of dollars annually.
+Yet the government never gives back to me or to my community.

 There was no hesitation anywhere.
-So, would it be too much to expect that the local governments that are funded in part my by hard-earned tax dollars might show a little respect to me as an American Arab?
+So, would it be too much to expect that the local governments that are funded in part by my by hard-earned tax dollars might show a little respect to me as an American Arab and to my community?

 That would be so undignified that a Mayor of a city of more than 3 million people has a thin-skin and can’t seem to overcome his personal fears and angers.
 American Arabs have reached out to Mayor Emanuel repeatedly.
 Our American Arab newspaper endorsed him for election in 2011, believing that he just might be the person to expand on the programs that his predecessor Mayor Richard M. Daley nurtured that helped American Arabs in the 22 years before.
 Everyone was shocked when he cancelled several American Arab events and didn’t help save the annual Arab Festival.
 It’s not like Chicago is drowning in commemorations for our long history in the city, since long before the 1893 World Columbia Exposition.
 We have nothing, one half block named in honor of an American Arab.
 Compared to every other ethnic group, we have literally nothing.